McAfee LiveSafe Review: Summary

 McAfee is ranked #5 out of 20 antivirus software.

-McAfee LiveSafe, also known as Total Protection, has the best design of all the antivirus software we have tested.
+McAfee is one of the best antivirus of 2023.
+McAfee LiveSafe, also known as Total Protection, has the best design of all the antivirus we tested.
 It’s both intuitive and beautiful.
 On top of that, its anti-malware is excellent, its protection for Windows complete, and its password manager outstanding.

 Sadly, its VPN is disappointing.
 It doesn’t have a kill switch, and it tracks what you do online.
 On the plus side, it’s included for free.
 So even if you don’t use it, it also doesn’t cost you anything.

 - Excellent Anti-Malware: McAfee has achieved near-perfect scores in all anti-malware trials by AV-Test since the start of 2019.

 - Outstanding Password Manager: McAfee’s True Key password manager is excellent, even when compared to the best competitors out there.

 - Free VPN: Unlike Bitdefender and Kaspersky, McAfee includes its unlimited VPN for free with LiveSafe and Total Protection.

 - Functional Parental Controls: McAfee’s parental controls are not as good as those by Norton or Kaspersky, but they cover the basics.

 - Complete Protection on Windows: Anti-malware, password manager, browser security, firewall, parental controls, unlimited VPN, and more.

 - Complete Protection on Android: Anti-malware, password manager, safe browsing, unlimited VPN, identity protection, Wi-Fi scan, and more.